 Diane & Doug Clement are both former Olympians in track and field, and are highly regarded in their athletic and culinary professions.
 Diane Clement was a sprinter on the 1956 Canadian Olympic team and a bronze medalist at the 1958 Commonwealth Games.
 Dr. Doug Clement is a former Olympic and Commonwealth athlete and coach, and a Member of the Order of Canada.More > NO UPCOMING TOURS AT THIS TIME.

 Martyn Obbard is an emeritus research scientist and the former resident bear biologist with the Ontario Ministry of Natural Resources, and adjunct professor at Trent University (Peterborough, Ontario).
 His field work focused on Polar Bears and Black Bears, and he has published many papers detailing the demographics, genetics, and movements of these species.More > UPCOMING TOURS >

 Eyob Awraris travelled with our director to set up our tour to Ethiopia.
 We’ve drawn extensively on his vast experience with the culture and history of the country to design this tour.
-A native of the Harar region, Eyob brings his considerable expertise and warm, open attitude to our tour.More > NO UPCOMING TOURS AT THIS TIME.
+A native of the Harar region, Eyob brings his considerable expertise and warm, open attitude to our tour.More > UPCOMING TOURS >

 Gary has led and taught folks for the last 25 years how to lead book discussion groups.
 He has worked in the theatre for 10+ years as an actor, director, acting coach, and producer.
 A founding member of the Illinois Shakespeare Festival he received a Joseph Jefferson Citation for performance.More > UPCOMING TOURS >